bakedPotatoLord/bakedpotatolord.github.io/content/thing.md

 # this is a piece of content that i made

-there are words here that I typed using my dell keyboard.
+these are words here that I typed using my dell keyboard.